 No matter if you are pregnant, newly postpartum or decades postpartum, you can heal your diastasis through optimizing your shoulder, rib and hip mobility AND optimizing your core strength.
 Alignment, such as avoiding "rib thrusting" and softening the knees, is essential to balance the pressure in the abdominal canister.

 And should you wear a belly binder?
 Binders can be helpful in pregnancy and immediately postpartum.
 However, they do not address the root cause of the separation.
 We always encourage use of a binder WITH a comprehensive, head-to-toe mobility and exercise program.

-If you are struggling with diastasis and are in the Richmond, Virginia area, contact us for a free 15 minute phone or telehealth consultation at 804-3720291.
-We are Richmond’s most experienced duo of women’s and pelvic health physical therapists offering clinic AND house calls.
+If you are struggling with diastasis and are in the Richmond, Virginia area, contact us for a visit at 804-372-0291.
+We are Richmond’s most experienced team of women’s and pelvic health physical therapists offering clinic AND house calls.
 We offer telehealth consultations in the state of Virginia.
 Follow us on instagram @rvaholisticpt for free content.
 If you are not in the state of Virginia, find a Board-Certified Women's / Pelvic Health Physical Therapist in your area.
 Board-Certification indicates your physical therapist has written a case study, practiced for >2,000 hours in pelvic health and passed a rigorous examination.